 If you’re on safari in South Africa and have a few days spare you should definitely consider heading over to Cape Town.
 It’s one of those places that lives up to all the hype.
 In fact I reckon it probably exceeds it.
-3 days is the perfect amount of time to spend in Cape Town (and there are plenty of gorgeous luxury hotels there too).
+Three days is the perfect amount of time to spend in Cape Town (and there are plenty of gorgeous luxury hotels there too which is perfect if you're on a South Africa honeymoon).
 Here are some of my favourite things to do in the area:

 Of course no visit to Cape Town would be complete without ascending Table Mountain, but first you have to decide how you want to do it.
 By revolving cable car, or by hiking?
 One thing to bear in mind is the weather.
 Table Mountain is infamous for its almost continual cloud cover, and whilst it can be clear blue skies one minute, the chances are it won’t stay like that for long.
 The last time we went up in the cable car we only had 5 minutes at the top before the blanket of fog descended.
 It was pretty cool watching the cable cars disappearing into the mist though!
 If you time it right however, there are several hiking trails on top, so take a picnic and make a day of it.